 - spinal Deformity

-From bracing and surgical options to physical therapy and occupational therapy, The Nebraska Medical Center offers comprehensive treatment options for pediatric orthopaedic conditions.
+From bracing and surgical options to physical therapy and occupational therapy, Nebraska Medicine offers comprehensive treatment options for pediatric orthopaedic conditions.
 The medical center physicians are leaders in practicing the Ponseti casting method in treating Clubfoot.
 The medical center is also the only hospital in the region to offer a motion analysis diagnostic testing, or Gait studies, where computer analysis of motion assists physicians in diagnosing conditions and determining the best course of treatment.